Seven steps to become a global citizen

 What is a global citizen?

-A global citizen is an individual who is aware of the world and has a sense of their role in it; respects and values diversity, and is knowledgeable of and works against social injustices; has an understanding of the world, and participates in communities at all levels (from local to global); and lastly, takes responsibility for his/her actions and beliefs.
+A global citizen is an individual who: is aware of the world and has a sense of their role in it, respects and values diversity, and is knowledgeable of and works against social injustices, has an understanding of the world, and participates in communities at all levels (from local to global).
+A global citizen takes responsibility for their actions and beliefs.

 To become a global citizen, you will have to be creative, flexible, dedicated, and proactive.
 Global citizens take an active part in the emerging world community, and are committed to helping build this community’s values and practices.

 This will mean developing skills related to problem-solving, decision-making, critical thinking, communication, and collaboration.
-These skills are more and more becoming essential to success in the workplace, as well as life in general, and cannot be developed without a bit of active, self-directed learning.
+These skills are becoming more and more essential to success in the workplace, as well as life in general, and cannot be developed without active, self-directed learning.

 Why become a global citizen?

 Global citizenship is becoming a widespread topic in higher education because it deals with issues of global interdependence, diversity of identities and cultures, sustainable development, peace and conflict, and inequities related to power, resources, and respect.

 The movement of ideas and culture through media and technology is growing, international politics and international relations create systems in which we all live, and environmentally we are all responsible for the health and future of our planet.